 There were no nonsmoking sections in restaurants.
 People smoked on planes and even in theaters.
 If you want to get some notion of what is was like, look at a few episodes of Prime Suspect, the terrific Brit detective series starring Helen Mirren.
 You can almost get nicotine toxic just watching.
 Granted, this series was filmed in the UK, but it presents smoking the way it was so widely done in the US a generation or two ago.

-Now substantially fewer people smoke, and those who do are, for the most part, apologetic about it.
+Now substantially fewer people smoke, and those few who do are, for the most part, apologetic about it.
 Now there aren’t just nonsmoking sections in restaurants, the entire restaurant is nonsmoking.
 People can’t smoke in office buildings, public buildings, or much of anywhere else.
-There are no ads for cigarettes on TV or in magazines or newspapers and there are no billboards encouraging smoking.
+There are no ads for cigarettes on TV or in magazines or newspapers, and there are no billboards encouraging smoking.
 As far as smoking is concerned, it’s a different world.

 The scientific community figured out that smoking was a huge health problem.
 Scientists worked through the government to launch an enormous public health campaign to get people to quit smoking.
 It started with warnings on cigarette packages and went from there to a prohibition against advertising, first on television, then ultimately to just about everywhere else.
 And it has worked.
 Rates of smoking have plummeted, which is amazing considering how addictive nicotine is.

-If this kind of scientific driven public health campaign can work to get people to give up a tremendously addictive and enjoyable habit, why wouldn’t it work to change the way people eat?
+If this kind of scientific-driven public health campaign can work to get people to give up a tremendously addictive and enjoyable habit, why wouldn’t it work to change the way people eat?
 I’m sure it would if it were ever initiated.
-But the problem is that as long as you have Bray and others telling the powers that be that the only thing causing the problem is calories and that carbs are wonderful, it never will happen.
+But the problem is that as long as you have Dr. Bray and others telling the powers that be that the only thing causing the problem is calories and that carbs are wonderful, it never will happen.

 When the public health campaign against smoking started, the only scientists who spoke out against it were those hired by the tobacco companies.
 And, of course, people realized that these spokesmen had a dog in the fight and pretty much ignored them.

-Now we would have scientists who are not in the employ of the food industry who are telling us that carbs are good, fat is bad, and the reason we are all obese is simply that we eat too many calories and don’t exercise enough.
+Now we have scientists who are not in the employ of the food industry who are telling us that carbs are good, fat is bad, and the reason we are all obese is simply that we eat too many calories and don’t exercise enough.
 As long as these people are spouting off, there will be no change.

 Just like there were nonsmokers back then who bucked the trend (and were thought of as freaks by my mother and other smokers), there are those of us who buck the high-carb trend now (and are probably thought of as freaks by the rest of the population).
 We all have to rely on our own internal public health campaigns to keep us going.